lukeify/notes/AWS/Cloud Practitioner (CLF-C01) & Developer Associate (DVA-C02) Certifications.md

 ### EC2 Instance IAM Roles

-IAM Roles can be attached to EC2 instances in the “Actions” dropdown of the EC2 console, under > “Security” > “Modify IAM Role”.
+**IAM Roles** can be attached to EC2 instances in the “Actions” dropdown of the EC2 console, under > “Security” > “Modify IAM Role”.
 This is the preferred way to grant permissions to an EC2 instance—never attach a personal set of AWS credentials to an EC2 instance.

 ### Purchasing Options

 - **On-demand instances**, short workloads, with predictable pricing, and you pay by the second; after the first minute for both Windows & Linux, [and after 24 hours for Mac][6].
-    These have the highest ongoing cost, but has no upfront payment and no long-term commitment.
+    These have the highest ongoing cost, but have no upfront payment and no long-term commitment.
 - **Reserved (1 or 3 years)**, useful for long workloads or where there is knowledge that the instance will be needed for a long duration, with up to a 72% discount compared to On-demand.
     You reserve specific instance attributes (instance type, region, tenancy, OS); and can pay with no upfront cost, partially upfront, or fully upfront.
     The reserved instance can be scoped to a region, or a zone; and can be bought or sold in the Reserved Instance Marketplace.
 - **Convertible Reserved Instances** can be additionally used to change the instance type parameters (instance type, instance family, OS, scope, and tenancy) over time—this provides less discount (66%).
 - **Saving plans (1 or 3 years)**, commit to a specific amount of usage, for long workloads; which also offer a 72% discount, but requires a commitment to a certain amount of usage (for example $10/hour for 1 to 3 years).
     Any usage beyond this is billed at the on-demand price.
-    Savings plans lock you to a specific instance class & AWS region (for example `m5` in `us-east-1`), bit is flexible across instance size, OS, and tenancy.
+    Savings plans lock you to a specific instance class & AWS region (for example `m5` in `us-east-1`), but is flexible across instance size, OS, and tenancy.
-- **Spot Instances**, use short workloads very cheaply (up to 90% discount), but instances can be taken back over by AWS on short notice, making them unreliable; as if your bid price is less than the current spot price, you will lose that instance.
+- **Spot Instances** lets you run short workloads very cheaply (up to 90% discount), but instances can be taken back over by AWS on short notice, making them unreliable; as if your bid price is less than the current spot price, you will lose that instance.
     This makes them good for short jobs that are resilient to failure, workloads with a flexible start or end time; but are not suitable for critical jobs or databases.
 - **Dedicated Hosts** allows you to book an entire physical server and control instance placement, addressing regulatory and compliance requirements, or use your existing server-bound software licences (per-socket, per-core, per-VM software licences).
     Dedicated hosts can be purchased on-demand, or reserved (for 1 or 3 years); this makes them the most expensive option on AWS.